Qasimhussain5753/plant-disease-detection/README.md

 - **`model.h5`** – The trained CNN model used for predictions.
 - **`class_indices.pkl`** – A dictionary mapping class indices to class names.
 This is used during prediction to display readable class labels.
 - **`history.pkl`** – Contains training history (accuracy and loss per epoch) and is used to plot performance graphs.
-### Checkpoints ###
-Saved model weights per epoch

-> Checkpoints are saved during training to allow resuming later, especially since training the model takes a significant amount of time.
+- **`Checkpoints`**  Checkpoints are saved during training to allow resuming later, especially since training the model takes a significant amount of time.

----

 ## 📈 Visualizing Training Metrics